Martiviezz21/MP/README.md

 - W3C Markup Validator - Add result
 - W3C CSS Validator - Add result
 ## Further Testing
-- Frinds and familt menbers were asked to review the site and documentation to point out any bugs and user experience issues.
+- Frinds and family menbers were asked to review the site and documentation to point out any bugs and user experience issues.

 ## Known Bugs
 a